 \subsection{Adding population information}

 The rate of transients per unit time is redshift-dependent :

 where $\rho(z)$ is the transient density rate expressed in $1/\textrm{Mpc}^3/\textrm{yr}$, $dV_c/dz$ represents the differential comoving volume, and the additional redshift term accounts for cosmic time dilation.
-One can here uses for $\rho(z)$ e.g., typical CCSN redshift-dependent rates, which trace the star-formation rate \citep{ccsnrate}, or GRB rates \citep{rategrb}, each with different redshift dependences, or a source population with no redshift-evolution.
+Here, we can, for instance, use typical CCSN redshift-dependent rates for $\rho(z),$ which trace the star formation rate \citep{ccsnrate}, or GRB rates \citep{rategrb}, each with a different redshift dependence, or a source population with no redshift evolution.
 The many distant and faint sources will dominate over the fewer closer and brighter sources when it comes to detection.
 An example of rate evolution is shown in Figure \ref{fig_rate}.

-Convolved with the observation probability of $N^{\textrm{obs}}_{\textrm{HEN}} = 1$ event which depends on both distance $D_L$ and energy $E_{\textrm{iso}}^{\textrm{HEN}}$, a median distance and a 90\% interval for the distance can be defined, i.e. the distance interval expected to contain 5\%-95‰ of the sources with only 1 detected HEN.
-Finally a 90\% containment volume can also be defined, once this distance constraint is combined with the localization uncertainty of the particular HEN event which is indicated in the alert notice.
-The resulting distance interval is indicated in the two plots of Figure \ref{fig_volume}.
-It can be seen (top) that the sole information of the observation of a single HEN event is not enough to constrain the observation volume within the 90\% most probable distance.
+Convolved with the observation probability of $N^{\textrm{obs}}_{\textrm{HEN}} = 1$ event which depends on both distance $D_L$ and energy $E_{\textrm{iso}}^{\textrm{HEN}}$, a median distance and a 90\% interval for the distance can be defined, namely, the distance interval expected to contain 5\%-95\% of the sources with only one detected HEN.
+Finally, a 90\% containment volume can also be defined, once this distance constraint is combined with the localisation uncertainty of the particular HEN event, which is indicated in the alert notice.
+The resulting distance interval is shown in the two plots of Figure \ref{fig_volume}.
+It can be seen (top) that the sole information of the observation of a single HEN event is not enough to constrain the observation volume within the 90\% interval of the most probable distances.
 On the contrary, the absence of additional neutrinos and the fluence limit bring strong contraints on the most probable distance of the source (bottom), especially for isotropic energies above $10^{52}$ erg.

-The fraction of the 90\% distance of the source accessible within a given reach can be computed : with a 50\% to 75\% probability, a source with $E_{\textrm{iso}}^{\textrm{HEN}} \le 3.3 \times 10^{49} \textrm{erg}$ detected with only 1 observed HEN event in \ice~must be located within 200~Mpc.
-This is an important guide for the organization of searches for transient optical counterparts to HEN events.
+The fraction of the 90\% distance of the source accessible within a given reach can be computed with a 50\% to 75\% probability for a source with $E_{\textrm{iso}}^{\textrm{HEN}} \le 3.3 \times 10^{49} \textrm{erg}$ detected with only one observed HEN event in \ice: it~must be located within 200~Mpc.
+This is an important guide for the organisation of searches for transient optical counterparts to HEN events.